open/close all folders

 - Starship Troopers does this with "Dizzy" Flores who, in the book, is a guy in the same platoon as Rico, and is only mentioned in the first chapter, due to the fact that he dies during a drop, and is not romantic at all.
 (Per the other wiki and, you know, the book.)
 Of course, Dizzy gets an upgrade with boobs and boinked.
 It's good both ways.

 - In the movie of the children's book Tuck Everlasting, the main character, Winnie, is a teenager and thus old enough to have a romance with a Flying Dutchman who's been seventeen for ages.
 In the book, she was a preteen with perhaps a slight implied crush on him and nothing more.

-- Inverted in Angels and Demons: Vittoria is in bed with Langdon by the end of the book, but in the movie, romance is never hinted at.
+- Inverted in Angels & Demons: Vittoria is in bed with Langdon by the end of the book, but in the movie, romance is never hinted at.
 The same was done in the film of The Da Vinci Code.

 - One of the changes made in the film version of Kick-Ass.
 In the film, he ends up boinking with the girl he's got a crush on.
 In the novel, he ends up crumpled on the floor at high school due to a Groin Attack from her boyfriend.